githubixx/ansible-role-kubernetes-ca/README.md

 k8s_apiserver_cert_hosts:
   - 127.0.0.1
   - 10.32.0.1
-  - controller0
-  - controller1
-  - controller2
-  - worker0
-  - worker1
-  - worker2
   - kubernetes
   - kubernetes.default
   - kubernetes.default.svc
   - kubernetes.default.svc.cluster.local
 ```
 Here the same is basically true as with `etcd_cert_hosts` but we also include the Kubernetes service IP `10.32.0.1` (which you will get BTW if you execute `nslookup kubernetes` later in one of the pods).
-We also include 127.0.0.1 (localhost), additional hostname's for the worker/controller (just to be sure) and we include some default Kubernetes hostname's that are available by default if KubeDNS is deployed.
+We also include 127.0.0.1 (localhost) and we include some default Kubernetes hostname's that are available by default if KubeDNS is deployed.

 In general I need to do more testing to be sure if the values in `etcd_cert_hosts` and `k8s_apiserver_cert_hosts` are really needed.
 But while developing this Kubernetes roles it was annoying if you get error's because the certificates are not correct.
 And it takes a while to replace them.
 So I'll keep it here for now until I know better ;-)